sonic-net/DASH/documentation/general/dash-sonic-hld.md

-priority                 = INT32 value  ; priority of the rule, lower the value, higher the priority action                   = allow/deny terminating              = true/false   ; if true, stop processing further rules protocols                = list of INT ',' separated; E.g. 6-tcp, 17-udp; if not provided, match on all protocols src_tag                  = list of source tag name ',' separated; if not provided, match on all source TAGs. dst_tag                  = list of destination tag name ',' separated; if not provided, match on all destination TAGs. src_addr                 = list of source ip prefixes ',' separated; if not provided, match on all source IPs.
+priority                 = INT32 value  ; priority of the rule, lower the value, higher the priority action                   = allow/deny terminating              = true/false   ; if true, stop processing further rules protocol                 = list of INT ',' separated; E.g. 6-tcp, 17-udp; if not provided, match on all protocols src_tag                  = list of source tag name ',' separated; if not provided, match on all source TAGs. dst_tag                  = list of destination tag name ',' separated; if not provided, match on all destination TAGs. src_addr                 = list of source ip prefixes ',' separated; if not provided, match on all source IPs.